 - 82 percent think monitoring is valuable for investigations

-- 67 percent use social media platforms to anticipate crimes
+- 67 percent use social media platforms to get access to Brookhaven criminal claims and anticipate crimes

 - 73 percent believe monitoring helps solve investigations more quickly

 - 93 percent of police departments use Facebook and 67 percent monitor YouTube

 - Twitter usage increased to 50 percent from 29 percent in 2012

 Police officers and lawyers in NJ cop charged for punching woman find social media monitoring to be a useful tool in that it allows them to obtain real-time data and potentially prevent a crime before it occurs or track a suspect following criminal activity.
 Digital trails are becoming an increasingly popular way of locating individuals.
 For example, In May, a man was charged with robbing a bank in Virginia after he posted a picture on Instagram of a note he gave to a teller during the incident.

 Beall’s Periscope incident is just another example of how law enforcement can use social media platforms to track alleged criminals.
 Thankfully in this case no one was hurt.
 If you have questions related to Florida DUI, contact TJ Grimaldi at McIntyre Thanasides Bringgold Elliott Grimaldi & Guito, P.A.